 We know the recipes are great.
 But we also must know the murky side of rambutan.

 Most of the side effects come from the fact that the fruit is sweet.

 Yes, we did speak of rambutan for its anti-diabetic properties.
 But there is another side to it.
 Rambutan contains fructose, and this can promote insulin resistance, worsening diabetes.
-It can cause a spike in the blood sugar levels.
+It can cause a spike in the blood sugar levels when taken in excess.

 In case you let the fruit ripen too much, the sugar in the fruit can turn into alcohol.
 And this can pose harm to people with blood pressure problems.

 This is with the seeds.
 Eating them can be fatal.
 Hence, don’t eat them.

 Peel it.
 Deseed it.
 Eat it.
 That’s all you need to know about rambutan.

 Tell us how this post has made your life better (because we know it did).
 Post your comments in the box below.
 Cheers!

 Expert’s Answers For Readers’ Questions